Basis of the consolidation

 Trade and other payables are initially recognised at fair value and subsequently at amortised cost.
 Due to the usually short term of these liabilities, the fair value and amortised cost are generally equal to the face value.

-- regulated revenue, i.e. revenue from the distribution of electricity and gas to customers and from connecting customers, including fixed components, referred to as the capacity tariff.
-Also included in this figure is the revenue from providing electricity and gas metering services for small-scale users.
+regulated revenue.
+This is revenue from the distribution of electricity and gas to customers and from connecting customers, including, on the one hand, fixed components, referred to as the capacity tariff and, on the other hand, the amortisation of the deferred income from customers.
+Also included is the revenue from providing electricity and gas metering services for small-scale users.
 For the provision of these various services in the retail market in the period from the final statement for the year up to the balance sheet date, estimates are made of revenue to be billed;

-- deregulated revenue such as from large-user metering services, transformer rental charges and maintenance of complex energy infrastructures.
+free domain revenue such as from large-user metering services, the service component of leased installations and maintenance of complex energy infrastructures.

 Other operating income consists of the following and items, among others:

-- amortisation of construction contributions, and government and investment grants; for details, reference is made to the relevant accounting policies;
+amortisation of government and investment grants recognised as liabilities; for details, reference is made to the relevant accounting policies;

 Purchase costs and costs of subcontracted work